damcadam/Solar-Tracker/README.md

 ## Code
 **Language:** The project was programmed in C++.
 **Organization:** Three classes were used to control the Solar-Tracker.
 They controlled the clock, output from the rotary encoder, and the main flow of the program.
+In the main file, functions were created for major pieces of functionality.
+Then each function was called in the program's `void loop()`

 ## Hardware
 - Arduino Nano